moccalotto/kaos/_brainstorms/ever-dungeon.md

 place, and sometimes even damaging buildings.
 Who or what tosses the citizens back over the wall is not really understood, nor is the reason behind it.

 The City can be expanded by so-called Land-Shards.
-These rare artifacts are sometimes found in the Dungeon.
-A Land-shard is a magical device that can drive away the Forest for a short time and expose an area of raw bedrock.
+These rare artifacts can only be found in the Dungeon.
+They are magical devices that can drive away the Forest and, for a short time, expose an area of raw bedrock.
 The city workers must then in all haste construct a temporary magical bulwark against the Forest.
 After that, a more permanent wall can be constructed.
 And only then can the area be used as part of the City proper.

+Because of the incremental expansion of the City, and the constant need to have an outer wall, many buildings have been build using the former City wall as part of their structure.
+It is not uncommon to see long tall buildings where one side was once the outer wall of the city.

 ## The Pit and Pit City